VihaanChhabria/FRC-ScoutingApp/App/vscouter/README.rst

 `The BeeWare Project`_. **If you want to see more tools like Briefcase, please consider** `becoming a financial member of BeeWare`_.

-A scouting application for FRC made by Vihaan Chhabria.
+A scouting app made for FRC.

 .. _`Briefcase`: https://briefcase.readthedocs.io/
 .. _`The BeeWare Project`: https://beeware.org/